 Studio E consists of a rolling rack that can be used by approved engineers for on-site recording sessions in School of Music and School of Theatre spaces.
 The mobile rig is capable of recording single instruments/voice to full orchestras and other large ensembles.
-Studio E is booked through the same process as the fixed studios.
+Studio E is booked through the same process as the fixed studios (see below).

 Recording sessions are booked through the online Studio Reservation Form.
 During booking, artist may request a specific engineer, studio location, and date.
 Recording session times exist in recurring weekly blocks.
 Recording sessions can only take place during the pre-scheduled weekly blocks.
 Artists can request up to three recording session times in a single week for large-scale project.
 Whenever possible, artists and engineers are encouraged to use Studio B; Studio A and Mobile Sessions should only be requested when the nature of the ensemble or work being recorded demands the space provided in Studio A or at another site in the School of Music or Theatre.

 Mixing sessions are booked through the online Studio Reservation Form.
 During booking, artist may request a specific engineer and date.
 Mixing session times exist in recurring weekly blocks.
 Mixing sessions can only take place during the pre-scheduled weekly blocks.
 Artists can request up to two mixing session times in a single week.
 All mixing sessions must take place in Studio B; Studio A may only be used in extreme circumstances and with special permission.

 Check the calendar, then complete the reservation form.